 It should go without saying that water is a survival basic for any situation.
 In a survival situation water quickly becomes the most precious commodity.

 1 Liter per day per person is really the bare minimum.
 So your 3 day Bug Out Bag should have at least 3 liters of water.

 To expand your capability or survive longer than a couple of days you will need a water purification system.
 This can be as simple as boiling water and iodine tablets, or a serious water filter.

-- Make water collection easier with a Backpacking Bucket.
+- Backpacking Bucket: make water collection easier with a bucket

-Obviously you will need a longer term food solution in any type of wide area catastrophe, but for your basic Bug Out Bag backpack meals are a good set up.
+Obviously, you will need a longer-term food solution (such as specific survival food kits) in any type of wide-area catastrophe, but for your basic BOB, such category of meals are a good set up.